 Termination of employment of an executive is subject to applicable legislation and common law provisions as there are no employment agreements in place for the named executives, except for Ms. Southern.
-The table below shows how various components of our compensation program are impacted by retirement, resignation, change of control and termination.
+The table below shows how various components of our compensation program are typically impacted by retirement, resignation, change of control and termination.

-We consider there to be a change of control if/when holders of Class B shares accept an offer to purchase in the aggregate more than 50 per cent of all Class B shares.
-This change can be by way of a takeover bid or some other means, as long as it is not the result of a transaction to convert Canadian Utilities to a trust with our share owners owning more than 50 per cent of the voting securities of the trust.
+We consider a change of control to occur if holders of Class B shares accept an offer to purchase more than 50 per cent of all Class B shares.
+This could occur by way of a takeover bid or some other means, as long as it is not the result of a transaction to convert Canadian Utilities to a trust with our share owners owning more than 50 per cent of the voting securities of the trust, which would not be considered a change of control.

-We have an employment agreement with Ms. Southern, Chair & Chief Executive Officer, ATCO and Canadian Utilities.
-See Page 71 for more information.
+We have an employment agreement with Ms. Southern, Chair & Chief Executive Officer, Canadian Utilities and ATCO.
+See Page 63 for more information.

-Retirement Salary ends Retiring allowance is based on years of service to a maximum of one month's salary Retiree health benefits coverage starts when he or she retires, and continues until six months after the pensioner dies Annual incentive is paid on a pro rata basis to the retirement date All options granted after 2019 will continue to vest over the four-year term and expire eight years after the grant date All unvested options and share appreciation rights granted in or prior to 2019 are forfeited on the retirement date All vested options and share appreciation rights granted in or prior to 2019 can be exercised within 24 months of the retirement date, or on the expiry date if earlier Pension benefits are provided based on membership in the Pension Plan and Supplemental Pension Benefits, as applicable) as more fully described on Page 58.
-Resignation All salary and benefits end Annual incentive for the current year is forfeited All vested options and share appreciation rights can be exercised within 90 days of the resignation date, or on the expiry date if earlier All unvested options and share appreciation rights are forfeited on the resignation date Pension is paid as a commuted value or deferred benefit Change of control No changes to salary, incentives or benefits All vested options and share appreciation rights can be exercised upon a change of control.
-These awards can be exercised until the earlier of their scheduled expiry and 90 days after the date of any termination of the participant's status with the Company.
-All unvested options and share appreciation rights vest upon a change of control.
-These awards can be exercised until the earlier of their scheduled expiry and 90 days after the date of any termination rights vest upon a change of control.
+Retirement · Salary ends Retiring allowance is typically based on years of service to a maximum of one month's salary unless something different is approved by GOCOM in connection with an executive's retirement Retiree health benefits coverage starts when he or she retires, and continues until six months after the pensioner dies • Annual incentive is paid on a pro rata basis to the retirement date • All options granted after 2019 will continue to vest over the four-year term and expire eight years after the grant date • All unvested options and share appreciation rights granted in or prior to 2019 are forfeited on the retirement date All vested options and share appreciation rights granted in or prior to 2019 can be exercised within 24 months of the retirement date, or on the expiry date if Pension benefits are provided based on membership in the Pension Plan and Supplemental Pension Benefits, as applicable) as more fully described on Page 55 Resignation · All salary and benefits end · Annual incentive for the current year is forfeited All vested options and share appreciation rights can be exercised within 90 days of the resignation date, or on the expiry date if earlier All unvested options and share appreciation rights are forfeited on the resignation date Pension is paid as a commuted value or deferred benefit Change of No changes to salary, incentives or benefits control All vested options and share appreciation rights can be exercised upon a change of control.
+These awards can be exercised until the earlier of their scheduled expiry and 90 days after the date of any termination of the participant's status with the Company All unvested options and share appreciation rights vest upon a change of control.
 These awards can be exercised until the earlier of their scheduled expiry and 90 days after the date of any termination of the participant's status with the Company